-Provide a unified Aboriginal Voice across Queensland to advocate and implement change in policies
+Provide a unified Aboriginal Voice across the nation to advocate and implement change in policies

-across all legislations relating to management of the Dingo in Queensland.
+across all legislations relating to management of the Dingo across Australia in all states.

 Implement Aboriginal led Dingo Conservation and Management Research Projects within IPA Areas and potentially bring an Indigenous voice to decisions on adjacent public lands and with local farmers and graziers.

 Promote and share culture of the Dingo and the significance it has in Aboriginal society (local perspective).

 Girringun Aboriginal Corporation is located at Cardwell, half-way between Townsville and Cairns in

 north-Queensland.
 The corporation represents the interests of traditional owners from nine tribal groups: Bandjin, Djiru, Girramay, Gugu Badhun, Gulnay, Jirrbal, Nywaigi, Warrgamay and Warungnu.